alexyuly/chil/README.md

     echo: action
 ```

 A branch may have any number of connections, so long as they conform to the constraints I've just described.
-The `connections` section of a branch is a dictionary where each key is the name of an input or a child, and each value is a nested dictionary where each key is the name of a child and each value is the name of one of that child's inputs, or a list of names.
-One of the keys in this nested dictionary can also be `output`, with an empty value, which indicates that the destination of this connection is the branch's output.
+The `connections` section of a branch is a dictionary where each key is the name of an input or a child output where connections start, and each value is a dictionary containing destinations, where each key is the name of a child and each value is a name or list of names of one of that child's inputs.
+One of the keys in a destination dictionary can also be `output`, with an empty value, which indicates that the destination of this connection is the branch's output.

 ### Defaults